a1325538620/MANet/README.md

 2020/6/19:

+	The experiment is based on two 2080Ti and Pytorch 1.2.
 	Reminded by a friend, we also test the effect of the model on MSMT17 (auxiliary branch vector size: 512dims): mAP/rank1 : 56.7%/82.8%